GimmyHchs/vue-charts/README.md

 - vue-charts base on Vue 2
 - require hchs-vue-charts before require vue 2

-#How to use --- using CDN
+#How to use --- CDN
 1.build a page
 ```html
     <body>